Altabeh/Simpsons-recognized-with-a-CNN/README.md

 ## Transfer Learning
-Last but not least, try something like transferring a keras pre-trained CNN model called VGG16 that you can directly embed in your model.
+Last but not least, try something like transferring a keras pre-trained CNN model called VGG16 directly to your model.
 After adjusting the input dimensions to that of (img_w, img_h, 3), place the VGG16 block inside your neural network in the first layer as follows:
 ```ruby